Covid 19 coronavirus: Air New Zealand slashes jobs, Greg Foran lays it on the line

 New Zealand cuts would follow once the executive agrees a final plan in the coming days.

-''These are necessary measures to ensure our nation retains an airline, albeit a smaller one.
+"These are necessary measures to ensure our nation retains an airline, albeit a smaller one.
 To be clear, it is shaping up that the size of the Air New Zealand workforce will reduce by up to 3500 roles in coming months.
 No areas will be immune, whether it is our most senior leaders through to new joiners.

-"The situation we find ourselves in is nobody's fault.''
+"The situation we find ourselves in is nobody's fault."

 He said he was acutely conscious that a smaller Air New Zealand also came with a significant impact on many suppliers, some of whom will probably have to reduce the size of their workforces because it won't be doing as much business with them.